arquinn/arquinn.github.io/_teaching/cse231_fall21_syllabus.md

 research community.
 More specifically, this course has the following
 objectives:

-- At the end of this course, students will be able to
+- At the end of this course, students will be able to critically read and review papers from the operating systems community.
-- At the end of this course, students will be able to
+- At the end of this course, students will be able to articulate and teach others about the core concept and contributions of a research project in operating systems.
-- At the end of this course, students will be able to
+- At the end of this course, students will be able to pursue and conduct systems research projects.

-The skills practiced in this course are critical for success in software development and research across related sub-fields of computer science.

 ## Prerequisites

-Success in this course will require prior engagement with operating systems concepts including processes, file systems, and virtual memory.
-Students will be most successful if they have taken CSE 130 or an equivalent course at another university.
+While not required, prior engagement with operating systems concepts, including processes, file systems, and virtual memory will be useful for this course.
+If you are concerned about gaps in your background knowledge, please come see me and we can have a discussion.

 ## Required Materials, Textbooks, and Technology